JeremySCook/JC-Pro-Macro-2/documentation/README.md

 The rotary encoder will control a computer’s volume, while the bottom left three keys are for media control,
 and the two keys directly to the right of the encoder shift through browser tabs.
 The upper-right key switch
 controls lights under the pad, while the two below that are used to control an external PC-style fan or other
 small load.
-This can all be customized, as introduced below.
+This can all be customized.

+**Add marked image?**

-A smaller mode button on the left of the pad cycles through different modes, the first of which is a random
+A smaller button on the left of the pad cycles through different modes, the first of which is a random
 mouse jiggler, used to keep a computer awake.
 The second is set up for Final Cut Pro X, which I enjoy immensely.
-Of course, this may not suit your style, and can be bypassed in the program.
+Of course, this may not be useful for you, and can be bypassed in the program.

 ## Loading a Program ##